HiYKY/Journey-of-Machine-Learning/Python/Pipeline/Feature engineering/README.md

 # Feature engineering

-Python scripts can refer from this repository: https://github.com/Pysamlam/Tips-of-Feature-engineering
+Python scripts can be refered from this repository: https://github.com/Pysamlam/Tips-of-Feature-engineering